Anub1s1999/ActiveDirectoryMindMap/README.md

 # ActiveDirectoryMindMap
-Download Xmind app to be able to see the mind map
+Download Xmind app to be able to see the mind map: https://xmind.app/